siwooyong/Google-Isolated-Sign-Language-Recognition/README.md

 ## TLDR<br>
 The models used in the competition and the code for data processing are provided by this repository and can be found in the "models" and "data" directories, respectively.
 The entire training code, including versions for PyTorch and Keras, is available in the "colab" directory.
-Based on my experiment, it seems that the most significant factors contributing to improved performance were regularization and feature processing.
+Based on my experiment, it seems that the most significant factors contributing to improved performance were **regularization**, **feature processing** and **embedding_layer**.
 The final ensemble model consisted of various input features and models, including Transformer, MLP, and GRU.
 <br><br>

 ## Data Processing<br>